anwtn/functions-on-k8s/README.md

 ```

-This is due to the KEDA queue-based auto-scaler detecting the arrival of many queue messages scaling out the queue listener pods to handle the load.
-Once KEDA detected that the rate of messages had slowed down, these pods started disappearing as part of the scale down.
+Here we are seeing the KEDA queue-based auto-scaler detecting the arrival of many queue messages, and scaling out the queue-listener pods to handle the load.
+Once KEDA detected that the rate of new messages had decreased, these pods started terminating as part of the scale down.
 Pretty cool!

-If you want to watch the logs for these pods, an useful command to know is filtering the logs by app label:

-`kubectl logs -l app=review-functions`

 ## Cleanup